 “Sedition” remains a crime.
 (Although Sánchez’ government is looking into revising the arcane statute.)
 A vote on Catalan independence would still be illegal.
 It’s why I argued a month ago a pardon was the least Sánchez could do.

 When Sánchez was reelected in 2019, he offered Catalans a good deal: the possibility of a pardon (now granted) and the resumption of official dialogue between the Catalan regional government in Barcelona and the central government in Madrid.

 Those talks were suspended by Sánchez’ conservative predecessor when Catalonia voted for independence in 2017.
 Unionists boycotted the referendum: turnout was 43 percent.
 Spain nevertheless revoked Catalan self-rule and forced the region to hold early elections.

 Sánchez was never going to sanction an independence referendum.
 He can’t, not without changing the Constitution or revising the composition of the Constitutional Court, which ruled in 2017 that a referendum was illegal.
 Either attempt would be blocked by right-wing opposition parties in Congress.
-Sánchez leads a minority government.
+Sánchez leads a minority left-wing government.

 That doesn’t mean Catalans have to give up on a referendum.
 Between 70 and 80 percent want one, according the polls.
 The Catalans have a right to self-determination, even if Spain won’t recognize it.

 It does mean they should prioritize other, realizable, demands.

 - Five former members of the Catalan government still live in self-imposed exile.
 Among them is Carles Puigdemont, the former regional president and a member of the European Parliament, who resides in Belgium.
 Spain should withdraw their arrest warrants and allow them to come home.